 Russian Greyhounds can live up to 12 years of age.
 As they age, this breed can develop certain health issues, including hip and elbow dysplasia.

 3. Arabic Greyhound

 Due to their history of protecting Saharan nomads, this dog can be reserved around strangers and needs to be socialized from day one.
-She can develop a deep bond with her owner and shows incredible love and loyalty to her human pack.
+They can develop a deep bond with their owners and show incredible love and loyalty to their human pack.

 4. Afghan Hound

-The Afghan Greyhound is instantly recognizable due to her long, silken coat and sharp, slim features.
+The Afghan Greyhound is instantly recognizable due to its long, silken coat and sharp, slim features.
 They come in numerous colors, including fawn, brindle, red, gold, cream, gray, blue, and tricolor.

 Originally bred to thrive in the freezing mountains of Afghanistan, the Afghan Greyhound is now bred for beauty pageants and dog shows.
-Growing to stand about 27 inches and weigh around 60 pounds, this breed has a dignified and aloof personality.
-However, she can be a devoted pet to the right person.
+Growing to stand about 27 inches and weighing around 60 pounds, this breed has a dignified and aloof personality.
+However, it can be a devoted pet to the right person.